-During the lockdown, I decided to make the most of this time off and develop my digital illustration skills.
+During the lockdown, I decided to make the most of this time off and develop my illustration skills and learn some new digital techniques.
 I signed up to Skillshare and wanted to share what I have learned.
 Take a look:

 As I am not particularly confident with my illustration skills, I chose this class to begin with.
 Normally I get frustrated when things don't look, how they look in my head but I wanted to take the time to build my confidence with portrait skills.
 It was actually really simple.